ChiriVulpes/weaving-old/README.md

 As you can probably tell, `{!}` retrieves the current index, while `{&}` retrieves the current value.

 You don't have to loop over the argument list, however.
-You can also loop over arrays in your arguments.
+You can also loop over arrays/objects in your arguments.

 	"List of {0}: {1*, }".format("users", ["Joe", "Bob", "Stevie"]); // -> "List of users: Joe, Bob, Stevie"